GeekFunkLabs/fluidpatcher/patcher/README.md

 **load_soundfont**(_soundfont_)

-Unloads all soundfonts, loads the specified soundfont, scans all its presets, and stores them as a list of _PresetInfo_ objects in _sfpresets_.
+Unloads all soundfonts, loads the specified soundfont, scans all its presets, and stores them as a list of [_PresetInfo_](#class-fswrappresetinfo) objects in _sfpresets_.
 Resets the synth to a default state and routes all incoming MIDI messages to channel 1.
 - Parameters:
   - _soundfont_: soundfont file to load
-- Returns: **True** if successful, **False** if loading fails or there are no presets
+- Returns: **False** if loading fails, **True** otherwise

 **select_sfpreset**(_presetnum_)